isabella232/docs-vuepress/docs/manual/creating-jobs.md

 Choose an option where it says "When a job with the same name already exists:":

-* Update - this means that a job defined in the xml will overwrite any existing job with the same name.
+- Update - this means that a job defined in the xml will overwrite any existing job with the same name.
-* Skip - this means that a job defined in the xml will be skipped over if there is an existing job with the same name
+- Skip - this means that a job defined in the xml will be skipped over if there is an existing job with the same name
-* Create - this means that the job defined in the xml will be used to create a new job if there is an existing job with the same name.
+- Create - this means that the job defined in the xml will be used to create a new job if there is an existing job with the same name.

 Choose an option where it says "Imported Jobs:":

-* Preserve UUIDs - this means that UUIDs defined in the imported jobs will be used when importing them.
+- Preserve UUIDs - this means that UUIDs defined in the imported jobs will be used when importing them.
 UUIDs must be unique, so if you have a Job with the same UUID defined in any project, your import may fail.
-* Remove UUIDs - this means that imported Job UUIDs will be ignored, and the imported jobs will either *update* an existing job, or be created with a new UUID.
+- Remove UUIDs - this means that imported Job UUIDs will be ignored, and the imported jobs will either _update_ an existing job, or be created with a new UUID.

 Click the Upload button.
 If there are any errors with the Job definitions in the XML file, they will show up on the page.

-To import jobs from a git repository, see the [Git plugin][page:administration/projects/scm/git.md#git-import-configuration]
+To import jobs from a git repository, see the [Git plugin](/administration/projects/scm/git.md#git-import-configuration)